Sleeping in Airports

 (photo credit: Kraft_Stoff / Shutterstock)

-A good option to visit Lisbon’s historical and cultural sightseeing in a minimum of time is to go on a Hop On Hop Off Tour Bus.
-Most tours last about 2 hours, with usually a departure every 20 to 30 minutes.
-Explore attractions such as the Castle of São Jorge, Mosteiro dos Jeronimos, Torre de Belem, and more
+An excellent option to visit Lisbon’s historical and cultural sightseeing in a minimum of time is to go on a Hop On Hop Off Tour Bus.
+Most tours usually last about two hours, departing every 20 to 30 minutes.
+Explore attractions such as the Castle of São Jorge, Mosteiro dos Jeronimos, Torre de Belem, and more.

 • Plan Your Sightseeing: Visit Tripadvisor to plan your sightseeing, read traveller reviews or book a bus tour of Lisbon.